DryCryCrystal/Region-Kit/README.md

 	- Basework for making new types of emitters, particle classes and behaviour modifier classes For more detailed instructions, see: `P_GUIDE.md`

+### CustomSpritesLoader
+RegionKit packs an instance of CSL by Henpemaz.
+It allows the user to easily load arbitrary sprites.
+Region makers can place atlases into `[regpack]/Assets/Load/` directory to easily access new sprites for things like particle systems.

 ## Credits